d-miller/d-miller.github.io/pubs.md

 Lakkaraju, H., Aguiar, E., Shan, C., **Miller, D. I.**, Bhanpuri, N., Ghani, R., & Addison, K. L. (2015).
 [A machine learning framework to identify students at risk of adverse academic outcomes]({{ site.baseurl }}/assets/LakkarajuEtAl2015.pdf).
 In _Proceedings of the 21st ACM SIGKDD Conference on Knowledge Discovery and Data Mining_.
 Sydney, Australia: Association for Computing Machinery.
 * 200+ citations according to [Google Scholar](https://scholar.google.com/scholar?oi=bibs&hl=en&cites=6756623852311683701).
-* Resulted from my machine learning training as a 2014 fellow for University of Chicago’s [Data Science for Social Good Summer Fellowship](https://www.datascienceforsocialgood.org/).
+* From my training as a 2014 fellow for University of Chicago’s [Data Science for Social Good Summer Fellowship](https://www.datascienceforsocialgood.org/).

 Aguiar, E., Lakkaraju, H., Bhanpuri, N., **Miller, D. I.**, Yuhas, B., Addison, K., … , Ghani, R. (2015).
 [Who, when, why: A machine learning approach to prioritizing students at risk of not graduating high school on time]({{ site.baseurl }}/assets/AguiarEtAl2015.pdf).
 In _Proceedings of the 5th International Conference on Learning Analytics and Knowledge_.
 Poughkeepsie, NY: Society for Learning Analytics Research.
-* Resulted from my machine learning training as a 2014 fellow for University of Chicago’s [Data Science for Social Good Summer Fellowship](https://www.datascienceforsocialgood.org/).
+* From my training as a 2014 fellow for University of Chicago’s [Data Science for Social Good Summer Fellowship](https://www.datascienceforsocialgood.org/).

 <h1 id="line4">Popular Press Articles</h1>